 City of Anaheim responds to OC Grand Jury e – bike report | New University of California Irvine Study Finds Higher Rates of Bicycle Injuries

-You are currently viewing City of Anaheim responds to OC Grand Jury e – bike report | New University of California Irvine Study Finds Higher Rates of Bicycle Injuries
+Artistic representation for City of Anaheim responds to OC Grand Jury e - bike report | New University of California Irvine Study Finds Higher Rates of Bicycle Injuries

 Smith stated that Anaheim’s e-bike regulations are “unnecessarily restrictive” and “unfair” to e-bike riders.
 The report highlighted several concerns, including the lack of a clear definition of e-bikes, the absence of a dedicated e-bike lane, and the requirement for e-bike riders to register their bikes.
 These regulations, according to the report, create an “unfair burden” on e-bike riders and hinder their ability to use e-bikes for their intended purpose.